-The effective date of your coverage depends on when you become an eligible member, when you apply, if you meet the active work requirement, and whether you are required to provide evidence of insurability.
+The effective date of your coverage depends on when you become an eligible member, when you apply, if you meet the active work requirement, and whether you are required to provide medical evidence.

-If you are not required to provide evidence of insurability, and you apply and agree to pay premiums, your SLTD coverage becomes effective on:
+If you are not required to provide medical evidence, and you apply and agree to pay premiums, your SLTD coverage becomes effective on:

-- The first work day of the calendar month coinciding with or next following the date you become eligible if you apply on or before that date; or - The first work day of the calendar month coinciding with or next following the date you apply if you apply within 31 days after you become eligible
+- The first workday of the calendar month coinciding with or next following the date you become eligible if you apply on or before that date; or - The first workday of the calendar month coinciding with or next following the date you apply if you apply within 31 days after you become eligible.

-If you are required to provide evidence of insurability, and you apply and agree to pay premiums, your SLTD coverage becomes effective on the first day of the calendar month following the date The Standard approves your evidence of insurability.
-In every case, you must meet the active work requirement before your insurance becomes effective.
+If you are required to provide medical evidence, and you apply and agree to pay premiums, your SLTD coverage becomes effective on the first day of the calendar month following the date The Standard approves your medical evidence.
+In every case, you must meet the active work requirement before your disability insurance becomes effective.